Fabber12/phonons/README.md

 ## Installation of the basic components

 Prerequisites:
+- GCC (tested for `GCC Version: 12.2.0`)
 - MPI (tested for `(Open MPI) 4.1.2`)
 - CUDA (tested for `CUDA Version: 12.6`)

 Building all the software needed for this project is quite tricky.
 Let's go step by step:

 1. After cloning/downloading, create a conda/mamba environment by running `conda env create -f environment.yml` and activate it by running `conda activate phonon`.
 2. Download LibTorch to store locally from [https://pytorch.org/](https://pytorch.org/).
 It could look something like: `wget https://download.pytorch.org/libtorch/cu126/libtorch-shared-with-deps-2.6.0%2Bcu126.zip` .
 Unzip the file (you should get a folder called `libtorch`).
 3. Clone/download MACE-compatible LAMMPS from: [https://github.com/ACEsuit/lammps](https://github.com/ACEsuit/lammps).
 4. Build LAMMPS by running `build-lammps.sh`.
-Have a look at the file but do **not** change the CMake options!
+Have a look at the file but do **not** change the CMake options, except for `KOKKOS_ARCH_` options to be consistent with your GPU architecture!
 Feel free to reduce the number of processes of `make` (the `-j` flag).
+5. Create a module file.
+An example is provided in file `phonons-modulefile`.
-5. Check that the LAMMPS Python API is working by running `python3 test-lammps.py`.
+6. Load your modulefile and check that the everything is working correctely by running `mpirun -np 2 python check-sanity.py`.

 You should be good to go!